gorillasoftware/gorillasoftware/source/blog/2011-10-27-hide-os-x-mouse-cursor.markdown

 These instructions replace the default OS X cursor with an empty image.
 This can be helpful for full-screen environments, where the cursor cannot be set from within the application.
+READMORE

 Open the Terminal (Applications -> Utilities -> Terminal) and type the following commands: